AlicanHasirci/alicanhasirci.github.io/_posts/2015-10-07-android-facebook-sharing.md

 twitter_text:
 ---

 Lately, i was tasked to integrate 'Screenshot Sharing' on one of ours, [Spades Plus](https://play.google.com/store/apps/details?id=net.peakgames.mobile.spades.android).
 To simply put it, the task was to allow users share a screenshot with a predefined message for promotion.

 Ideally doing this should be easy where you put your message with your screenshot uri to intent and applications can handle it properly, except for Facebook.
 Facebook for some reason still unknown to me, does not let you share a link with an image(at least it wasn't when had thet task, may have changed now).
 At first i thought this was from a was a design policy, then asking the iOS developer tasked with the same job made me believe otherwise.
 On iOS you can share a link with an image but on Android you cannot.
 Doing both one at a time was not an option thanks to product manager so i had to come up with a new game plan.

 Thought proccess went like this.
 I could share both(link and picture) on facebook as a story but this would require a different action path to take from other social media channels and i didn't want to give up on them so easily, so there had to be a choice for user to pick from.
 I could not do it with android's own intent chooser, since i cannot get a callback from i put my hacker hat on.
 After considering bunch of ideas i settled with developing my own IntentChooser which would look and feel like the native one, but take action according to users choice.

 So here is what the class looks like:
+{% highlight ruby linenos %}
 	public class ChooserDialog extends Dialog{

 	    public ChooserDialog(Context context, String title,Intent intent, final Callback callback, String... filter) {